Summer days in Sydney can be stinkers. So, naturally, most of us head to our favourite beach to cool down and enjoy some family time.

 If you're venturing to the Northern Beaches with the kids and looking for a beach with shade, Clareville Beach should be top of your list.

-The lovely calm waters are perfect for little swimmers, paddleboarding, or just lazing about.
-The wide beach at Clareville is complemented by a large stretch of grass and tall trees providing plenty of shade throughout the day.
+The lovely, calm waters are perfect for little swimmers, paddleboarding, or just lazing about.
+The wide beach at Clareville is complemented by a large stretch of grass and tall trees, which provide plenty of shade throughout the day.
 Make sure you get there early as the beach gets busy.

 Location: Delecta Ave, Clareville